asiminah/asiminah.github.io/_pages/resources.md

 layout: page
 permalink: /resources/
 title: Resources
-description: Here I have compiled a list of links and programs that have been useful to me.
+description: Here I have compiled a list of links, books, and programs that have been useful to me.
 nav: true
 ---